 28.1 If during the proceedings the parties present or represented do not reconcile, the Arbitral Tribunal shall settle the dispute by making one or more awards by a majority of votes.

-28.2 The arbitral award states the names of the arbitrators, the name of the secretary of the meeting, a brief statement of the parties’ pleas, their respective claims and the facts, the reasons for the decision and the statement of awards.
+28.2 The arbitral award states the names of the arbitrators, the name of the secretary of the tribunal, a brief statement of the parties’ pleas, their respective claims and the facts, the reasons for the decision and the statement of awards.

 28.3 If it considers it appropriate, the Arbitral Tribunal may make partial or interim awards.